kevL/0xC_kL/README.md

 		SDL_image 1.2
 		yaml-cpp 0.5.3

 This repository contains no tools for building.
 It's source-code only that I compile on a Win32 XP Sp3 machine.
-While it still has defines for other systems they have not been updated and so are likely buggy.
-Also there are Windows API calls but these are blocked inside _WIN32 defines.
+While it still has defines for other systems they have not been updated and so are likely buggy, but can likely be resolved by investigating the vanilla OpenXcom repository.
+Also there are Windows API calls but these are blocked inside _WIN32 defines -- there's a call to IrfanView for viewing battlefield LoFTs IG, and if it causes problems I trust that you can find it and deal with it your own way.

 These are the GCC 6.2 compiler-arguments that I use regularly: